-There is a continued and increasing regulatory focus on the shipment of hazardous products by rail, and we cannot predict the additional requirements and costs that may result.
+There is a continued and increasing regulatory focus on the shipment of hazardous products by rail.
+In conjunction with many shipper organizations (ACC & CIAC), we continue to lobby and educate the Canadian and American governments regarding the criticality of a reliable, efficient and cost effective transportation network across North America.
+We cannot predict the additional requirements and costs that may result.
 These costs could have a material adverse effect on our business, financial condition and/or results of operations.